 I began choosing to change my life to be what I wanted it to be, with whom I wanted to be with, doing what I wanted to do.
-In the following years I divorced, remarried to a fabulous partner who shares my perception of life and have two more wonderful children.
+In the following years, I divorced, remarried to a fabulous partner who shares my perception of life, and I have two more wonderful children.

 I want to convey to you the insight I was given in 1987 by asking;

-When you travel home after work are you going to where you want go to be with people you want to be with?
+When you travel home after work, are you going to where you want to go to, to be with people you want to be with?

 If you answer in the affirmative then I am delighted for you, well done indeed.

 However, if like so many you answered no to either or both questions then I must ask:-